Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Security

 \paragraph{Area Overview.} We borrow the definitions of weaponization capabilities from recent U.S. federal executive action~\cite{EO14110_2023} and state legislation~\cite{CA_SB1047}.
 These documents cite security risks that may be easier to cause with a powerful AI system---which include the creation or use of chemical, biological, radiological, or nuclear weapons, as well as cyberattacks on critical infrastructure.

-\paragraph{Datasets.} Benchmarks in this area aim to quantify the extent that weaponization capabilities exist in models, and thereby the effectiveness of capabilities suppression techniques such as unlearning, circuit breaking, and refusal.
+\paragraph{Datasets.} Benchmarks in this area aim to quantify the weaponization capabilities of models, and thereby the effectiveness of capabilities suppression techniques such as unlearning, circuit breaking, and refusal.
 We use the \textit{Weapons of Mass Destruction Proxy (WMDP)} benchmark~\cite{wmdp}, where a higher accuracy on biosecurity, chemical security, and cybersecurity knowledge leads to a lower score.

 \paragraph{Dubious intuitive arguments for and against researching ``Weaponization.''} We skip the intuitive arguments for this section because this topic is about restricting specific capabilities, so it obviously has a negative correlation with capabilities.